 To celebrate the Easter holidays the Centre usually has extra family-friendly activities on the Thursday, Friday and Saturday of the Easter Long Weekend.

-2023’s Spring Salmon Eggs-travaganza event featured salmon-themed crafts, games and other family-friendly activities on April 7th to 9th, so from the Friday to the Sunday.
-The event ran from 10:00 am until 4:00 pm on all three days.
-The Easter event for 2024 is still to be confirmed.
+A couple of years ago a Spring Salmon Eggs-travaganza event featured salmon-themed crafts, games and other family-friendly activities over the Easter weekend in April.
+The event ran from 10:00 am until 4:00 pm on a Friday, Saturday and Sunday.
+Details of an Easter event in 2025 are to be confirmed.

 Access to the special activities is included with the cost of regular admission.